 When you imagine your dream home, you probably think about the kitchen or bathrooms or outdoor space – you’re probably not daydreaming about your mortgage.
 However, shopping for a mortgage shouldn’t be overlooked in the house hunting process, and there’s much more to shopping for a mortgage than just doing a Google search and finding the lender with the lowest rates.

-Next, you’ll want to know an estimated timeframe when you plan to purchase your new home, the property type you’re interested in, such as a single family home or condo, and whether you’ll be using the property as your primary residence, a vacation home or an investment property.
+Next, determine an estimated timeframe when you plan to purchase your new home, the property type you’re interested in, such as a single family home or condo, and whether you’ll be using the property as your primary residence, a vacation home or an investment property.
 And of course, you’ll want to know your credit score.

 Because the process can feel overwhelming, start by getting quotes from three different lenders, plus your existing bank or credit union, if they offer mortgages.
 Also, each individual lender should give you multiple options to consider.
-Typically, a lender will show you their 30-year fixed mortgage rate, which is often the lowest, but if the loan officer has asked you questions and gathered information based on your specific situation, they should also be able to give you one or two alternatives to consider.
+Typically, a lender will show you their 30-year fixed mortgage rate, which tends to be the more popular option.
+But, if the loan officer has asked you questions and gathered information based on your specific situation, they should also be able to give you one or two alternatives to consider.
 For instance, they might give you an option between a 10-year adjustable rate and 30-year fixed rate.
+If they don’t give you these options right from the beginning, don’t be afraid to ask.

 In addition to looking at which lender can give you the best rate, there are several other factors to consider when shopping for a mortgage.

 Ask lenders about any fees they charge and estimated third-party costs, like appraisal or legal fees.
-For example, Alliant charges one flat fee for loan originations for all of its mortgage products, but some lenders break their fees into categories like origination, underwriting and processing.
+Some lenders may charge one flat fee for loan originations for all of its mortgage products, but others may break their fees into categories like origination, underwriting and processing.

 Also, if you are putting down less than 20%, ask the lender if they require you to have private mortgage insurance (PMI) or to escrow funds for property taxes and home insurance into your monthly payments.